How Much Yeast is in One Package?

 Yeast is typically used in bread and other yeast-leavened baked goods.

-Baking powder, on the other hand, is a chemical leavening agent that releases carbon dioxide when it comes into contact with moisture and heat.
+Baking powder is a chemical leavening agent that releases carbon dioxide when it comes into contact with moisture and heat.

 Baking powder is typically used in baked goods that don’t require a long fermentation process, such as cakes, cookies, and quick breads.

-Therefore, you can’t replace yeast with baking powder and vice versa since they are not interchangeable in terms of the type of baked goods, the quantity needed, and the chemical reactions.
+Therefore, you can’t replace yeast with baking powder and vice versa since they are not interchangeable regarding the type of baked goods, the quantity needed, and the chemical reactions.

 Additional Yeast Resources